 Give it a go and see what ROI you can get.
 You have nothing to lose and potentially lots of traffic to gain.
 Start your trial here.

 From big high-traffic blogs to niche industry specific blogs, we have a number of media ready to take your articles.
-Blogs from all around the world.
-You can use the Content Planner section in Contento to explore all our publishers.
+High-quality media and blogs from all around the world.
+Use the Content Planner in Contento to explore publishers.

 “The articles we have put through Contento have directly resulted in ticket sales for our events.
-It’s a fantastic tool for brand awareness and exposure through other blogs” – Olivia Rogers, Tourism HQ
+It’s a fantastic tool for brand awareness and exposure through other blogs.”